 Early prescription of painkillers to people with herpes zoster infection is advised to try and prevent the development of postherpetic neuralgia.
-Types of painkiller prescribed may include:
+Types of painkillers prescribed may include:

 - Paracetamol (acetaminophen)

-If postherpetic neuralgia develops, it can be treated with:
+If postherpetic neuralgia develops, it can also be treated with:

 - Topical creams, such as lidocaine and capsaicin, to ease pain and allodynia in particular

-- Antidepressants, such as tricyclics or selective serotonin and norepinephrine reuptake inhibitors to relieve pain and counter effects of clinical depression
+- Antidepressants, such as tricyclics or selective serotonin (SSRIs) and norepinephrine reuptake inhibitors (SNRIs) to relieve pain and counter effects of clinical depression

 - Anticonvulsants, such as pregabalin or gabapentin, to relieve neuropathic pain